adityagaykar/iot-platform-data-listener/README.md

 # Steps to setup :

-update nodejs
+### update nodejs

 https://davidwalsh.name/upgrade-nodejs

+### install nodemon to start nodejs server, (-g parameter to make it global, so you can start the server as "nodemon start")

+## npm install nodemon -g

-run the below command to install all the package dependencies mentioned in package.json
+### run the below command to install all the package dependencies mentioned in package.json

 ## npm install